OFFICIAL PROJECT BLOG https://civilianinterneedoco.wordpress.com

-The Cowra–Canowindra Community Arts Project is a series of arts workshops in performance and story-telling involving community youth artists, youth arts workers/ artists and cultural organizations from Cowra, Canowindra, Bathurst and visiting professional artists in residence .
-The workshops results will be presented during Cowra Civilian Internment Program, Festival of International Understanding (March 2014 ) and 70th Anniversary of Cowra Breakout Commemorations (August 2014).
-The project aims to further Cowra’s community heritage of heralding peace and reconciliation, and to shed light on the little known history of civilian internment in Australia during WW2.
+The Cowra Canowindra Community Arts Project was a series of arts workshops in performance and storytelling involving community youth artists, youth arts workers/artists, and cultural organizations from Cowra, Canowindra, Bathurst , as well as visiting professional artists in residence.
+The results of these workshops were presented during Civilian Internment Arts Program and Festival of International Understanding in Cowra during March 2014 and the 70th Anniversary of Cowra Breakout Commemorations in August 2014.
+The project’s aims were to further Cowra’s community heritage of civic peace and reconciliation, and to shed light on the little known history of civilian internment in Australia during World War II.

-Documentary Making with David Hansen and Bruce Ryan – 1 July (Mon) – 5 July (Fri) 9 am- 4pm Cowra Family Support Service, 5 Vaux St, Cowra.
+Documentary Making with David Hansen and Bruce Ryan – Monday 1 July to Friday 5 July 9 am – 4pm Cowra Family Support Service, 5 Vaux St, Cowra.
+Free workshops; suits age group 15 and over.

-Participants learnt the entire process of documentary making from professional documentary makers, including story boarding, interviewing, visual & sound recording and editing.
+Participants learnt the entire process of documentary making from professional documentary makers, including story boarding, interviewing, visual and sound recording, and editing.
 Since, the participants and facilitators have been working as the Civilian Internee Documentary Team to document other arts workshops as part of the Cowra Canowindra Community Arts Project, creating art videos and working on a documentary about civilian internment in Australia during WW2.

 Shadow Theatre with Jumaadi – Weekdays, 1 July (Mon) – 12 July (Fri) – 10am – 4 pm Cowra Bowling & Recreation Club, 27 Vaux St, Cowra.